We have information in different languages about Employment income reporting

 You can get reminders to report to make sure you report your employment income.

-You must report your employment income to us to make sure we pay you the right amount.
+You must check to make sure your employment income is correct before submitting your report so we pay you the right amount.

-Use our interactive video on what you need to know and do to report your income.
+Use our interactive video for step-by-step help to report your income.